Sean McMeekin: Reception of published works

 McMeekin's 2011 book The Russian Origins of the First World War was initially praised by the popular press as an insightful revisionist study for its use of Tsarist documents.
 It was criticized by historians for its core theses, which advance a view of Russian involvement beyond what others have concluded.
 Because McMeekin was the first historian to publish questionable documents from the Tsarist archives suggesting Russian support for Armenian groups inside the Ottoman empire during the war, his treatment of the Armenian genocide has also been criticized, with one scholar pointing out that "The mass slaughter of Armenian civilians was in no way justified by the haphazard Russian support for Armenian paramilitary groups in Eastern Anatolia."
 The Economist review noted, "if McMeekin's purpose was merely to exonerate all Ottoman behavior and play down Armenian suffering, he would not have included the observation of a Venezuelan soldier of fortune who saw on a mountainside 'thousands of half-nude and bleeding Armenian corpses, piled in heaps or interlaced in death's final embrace.'"

 McMeekin's 2013 book, July 1914: Countdown to War and his 2015 study, The Ottoman Endgame: War, Revolution, and the Making of the Modern Middle East were both well-received by the popular press.

 His 2021 book, Stalin’s War, received positive reviews from National Review, The Times, and The Financial Times.
-Historian Serhii Plokhy called it "...a revisionist take on the second world war".
-It also received positive reviews from historians Simon Sebag Montefiore, Geoffrey Wawro, and Antony Beevor who called it "...both original and refreshing, written as it is with a wonderful clarity."
-The book got negative reviews from Lawrence Freedman in Foreign Affairs and others for being revisionist and even "distorted".
-Similarly, historian Mark Edele noted that the book misquotes Stalin's speeches, and included sources refuted decades beforehand, or long ago shown to be fraudulent.
+The historian Serhii Plokhy called it "...a revisionist take on the second world war".
+It also received positive reviews from the historians Simon Sebag Montefiore, Geoffrey Wawro, and Sir Antony Beevor, who called it "...both original and refreshing, written as it is with a wonderful clarity."
+It was reviewed negatively by Lawrence Freedman in Foreign Affairs and others for being revisionist and even "distorted".
+Similarly, the historian Mark Edele argued that the book misquotes Joseph Stalin's speeches, and included sources refuted decades beforehand, or long ago shown to be fraudulent.
 Edele concluded:

 "A gifted writer and a talented polemicist, he has lowered the historian’s craft to the level of propaganda.
 The result is a lamentable step back in our understanding of Stalin and his second world war."

-Nina L. Khrushcheva observed that "weighing in at some 800 pages, Stalin’s War compiles an impressive amount of historical information.
+Nina Khrushcheva, a professor of international affairs and a great-granddaughter of the Soviet leader Nikita Khruschchev, observed that "weighing in at some 800 pages, Stalin’s War compiles an impressive amount of historical information.
 But, given McMeekin’s procrustean framework, it comes across as cluelessly arrogant."